 16) The Time of the Doctor [Christmas Special]

-Doctor Who will return for season 8 in fall 2014 on BBC and BBC America.
+Doctor Who season 8 premieres Saturday, August 23rd, 2014 on BBC and BBC America.